Five Tips on Creating Your Startup

 What comes after master thesis?
 You might think of securing a job or pursuing PhD study, but what about establishing your own startup?
 Sweden has more than just the beautiful nature and fika culture, it also offers funding opportunities with policies that promote startups to grow.
 If you’re not convinced, have a look at this feature of a startup based in Uppsala.

 Together with Bowen, Emma, and Raeed, I went to visit a startup called Dirac during the digital ambassadors’ latest meet-up in Uppsala.
-We met Mattias Johansson, the CEO and co-founder of Dirac, who was a PhD at Uppsala University when he started this audio technology company.
+We met Mathias Johansson, the CEO and co-founder of Dirac, who was a PhD at Uppsala University when he started this audio technology company.
 His startup creates software to optimize sound systems.
 This idea was a breakthrough at that time when he established Dirac.
-For Mattias, the journey began with his master thesis.
+For Mathias, the journey began with his master thesis.
 Luckily for us, he was happy to share his experience and tips in setting out a startup.

 #1 Look for all the available paths

 There are many ways to Rome, so does the path to establish your startup.
-Mattias shared that he, and five other PhD students and professors, won a business plan contest which gave them contacts and funding to smoothen out the process of starting a company.
+Mathias shared that he, and five other PhD students and professors, won a business plan contest which gave them contacts and funding to smoothen out the process of starting a company.
 Further, he mentioned about UU Innovation from the Uppsala University which offers guidance and funding for students and researchers to develop their business.
 It is not only Uppsala University that provides support for students in opening up a company as my good friend and colleague, Andrés, told me that there is a similar support in Chalmers University – also, in KTH (I think many Swedish universities must have this then).
 With many supports available, I can understand why Sweden is the best place to create your startup.

 #2 Students are experienced entrepreneurs